paulgrayson/kanban-style/README.md

 Why?
 At daily standup, it's often hard for everyone to see the standard Pivotal Tracker project view.

+## Setup
+* Make a .env file in the project root directory.
+There's a .env.example to help you
+* Your .env file will need an API token for your PivotalTracker account.
+You can find this in PivotalTracker at the bottom of your profile page.

 ## Todo
 * Put a limit on all fetch_stories of 100 (safety)
 * Format and style accepted at timestamp